We humans are creatures of habit.

 That team can be composed of managers and everyday workers alike.

-Team members should understand and accept the coming change and advocate on behalf of the company as you make the transition.
+Team members should understand and accept the coming change, and advocate for the company as you make the transition.

 The transition team should be highly visible to everyone.

-They can serve as the point of contact for people when questions arise as most certainly they will.
+They can serve as the point of contact for people when questions arise, as they will certainly.

 There will always be unforeseen events that need to be resolved.